maquinl/MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_01_Ex1_Create_Connectors.md

 In your lab environment, your lab hosting provider has already:

-- Deployed the trial tenant
+- Deployed the trial tenan t
 - Created a default tenant administrator account (known as the MOD Administrator)
 - Created 9 additional user accounts
 - Created a custom Microsoft 365 domain in Microsoft Azure